Allons

 craw-fish

-Seafood that resemble small lobsters that live and grow in the mud of freshwater bayous.
+Seafood that resemble small lobsters that live and grow

 Creole